 This section describes the overall requirements that apply to the TN PoP solution.

 When a TN provider delegates a subset of its TNs to a Customer AF, it may optionally provide a PoP certificate for the delegated TNs.
-A PoP certificate is required only if the Customer AF wants to originate calls from the delegated TNs with full attestation via an originating Service Provider that is different than the delegating TN provider.
+A PoP certificate is required any time they want to attest if the Customer AF wants to originate calls from the delegated TNs with full attestation via an originating Service Provider that is different than the delegating TN provider.

 A TN provider must ensure that the scope of a PoP certificate provided to a Customer AF covers only the TNs that it has delegated to the Customer AF.

-A TN provider must not provide TN PoP certificates for TNs that it does not own.

 When renewing a PoP certificate, the TN provider must ensure that the scope of the new PoP certificate identifies the set of TNs currently delegated to the Customer AF.

-When originating a call from a delegated TN that is in-scope for one of its PoP certificates, the Customer AF must use the PoP certificate to perform PoP authentication service (i.e., build an Identity header containing a PoP PASSporT token for the calling TN).
+When originating a call from a delegated TN that is in-scope for one of its PoP certificates, the Customer AF must use the PoP certificate to perform PoP authentication service (i.e., build an Identity header containing a PoP PASSporT token that claims the legitimacy of the calling TN and that is signed with the certificate’s private key).

 An originating SP serving the Customer AF must convey any PoP Identity header received from the Customer AF unchanged toward the terminating network.
 In other words, TN PoP Identity headers are carried end-to-end from the originating Customer AF to the terminating network.

-Discussion – why don’t we mandate that the originating SP verify the received PoP PASSporT token, and if valid, replace it with a SHAKEN Identity header containing a SHAKEN PASSporT token with full attestation?
-Two reasons.
-First, the originating SP isn’t responsible for the delegation of TNs from the TN provider to the customer AF, and therefore its reputation should not be negatively impacted if something goes wrong.
-An SP should only be required provide full SHAKEN attestation for calling TNs that it owns (or has a verified association with) – requiring it to do anything beyond that would be outside the spirit of SHAKEN.
-Second, if a problem is detected post-verification, then we want to identify the TN provider so it can revoke the PoP certificate that was used.
-Carrying the PoP Identity header end-to-end provides post-verification trace-back procedures with the information needed to easily identify the TN provider.
+Open issue – whether to support PoP end-to-end (as stated here), or to have the originating SP replace the PoP passport with a SHAKEN passport.

 A PoP PASSporT token implicitly indicates “full” attestation.
 Therefore, the PoP PASSporT token does not require an explicit attestation claim.

-Discussion: is there any reason why a Customer AF would want to generate a PoP PASSporT token with anything other than full attestation?

-Discussion: Should we allow a PoP PASSporT token to include an origid, for example, to allow the enterprise to differentiate between two locations or departments?
+Discussion: Who is inserting the origid? the enterprise or the originating SP?
+Should that be included in flow?

 TN PoP Procedures

 This section describes the information flow associated with the TN PoP procedures for managing PoP certificates, and using PoP certificates to authenticate and verify delegated TNs during call establishment.